-The department of AOS offers three bachelor of science programs, the Atmospheric and Oceanic Sciences (AOS) major, the Climate Sciences major, and the interdepartmental joint program in Mathematics and AOS.
+The department of AOS offers three bachelor of science programs, the Atmospheric and Oceanic Sciences (AOS) major, the Climate Sciences major, and the Atmospheric and Oceanic Sciences/ Mathematics major.
 Our graduates go on to graduate school in the sciences and engineering, the National Weather Service, K-12 education, environmental law, and other jobs in the private and public sectors.

 The Atmospheric and Oceanic Sciences major is a very flexible program leading to a wide variety of career options, including graduate study in atmospheric and oceanic sciences. read more

 The AOS/Math is a capstone major designed to be an efficient alternative to a double major and to provide particularly good preparation for advanced study. read more

 The Atmospheric and Oceanic Sciences minor provides a formal vehicle for students specializing in other science fields to pursue interest in the atmospheric and oceanic environment. read more